JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

         return "The time in $location is ${localTime.formatted()}" }

-    // The list is initialized with the addition of Compose Multiplatform
+    // The list is initialized with imported Compose Multiplatform resources val defaultCountries = listOf(
-    // resource references
-    val defaultCountries = listOf(
         Country("Japan", TimeZone.of("Asia/Tokyo"), Res.drawable.jp),
         Country("France", TimeZone.of("Europe/Paris"), Res.drawable.fr),